Skip to main content

 • Perform destructive actions without verification (should you allow Claude to act without verifying its actions), exploiting Claude's helpful nature to delete or corrupt important data across multiple slides.

-While we continue to develop our offerings and improve safety measures to reduce these risks, users should exercise caution when using Claude in PowerPoint and should not use it with files from external, untrusted sources.
+While we continue to develop our offerings and improve safety measures to reduce these risks, users should exercise caution when using Claude for PowerPoint and should not use it with files from external, untrusted sources.

 Example use cases